Tips for Young, New, and Inexperienced Leaders Who Manage Seasoned Employees

 Implement Changes Deliberately

-You’ve taken the temperature of the current environment, ensured everyone is in the best place, and has what they need.
+You’ve taken the temperature of the current environment, ensured everyone is in the best place, and have what they need.
 Now is the time to move forward.
 When you make a change, do it with confidence.
 Your employees will follow your lead.
 Here’s a quick bullet list for implementing change.

 • Build your long-term vision